dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 :::

 :::caution Global Installation
 Please avoid installing `graphql`, `@graphql-codegen/cli` and it's plugins as global dependencies.
-This will cause issues because of duplications of `graphql` package.
+This will cause issues because of duplications of the `graphql` package.
 Install it only locally in your project.
 :::

 ## Initialization Wizard